-So, you want to start up an online business?
+So, you want to start a home-based business (work from home)?

 If you want your online business to be competitive, you’ll need these skills and qualities:

-You’ll also need to have an office (either at home or in a separate building) from which to run your business, the usual office equipment and services such as phone, internet, computer, printer etc., and a slush fund or back-up source of income in case you need a bit of financial support during the first year or two of managing your business.
+You’ll also need to have the usual office equipment such as phone, internet, computer, printer etc. It’s also a good idea to have back-up funds, in case you need financial support during the first year or two of managing your business.

-If you want to start up an online business, I suggest that you first undertake at least a short course in small business management.
-This will make it easier to start up and manage your business and end up saving you time and money.
+If you want to start a business, I suggest that you first undertake at least a short course in small business management.
+This will make it easier to manage your business and mitigate the risks of running a business.